Fergus-Meldrum/docker-laravel-mysql-notes-app/README.md

 #### Views and Blade Templates

 -   Creating functional views, layouts, and components with Blade.
--   Building forms and ensuring component separation and reuse.
+-   Building forms and utilizing component separation and reuse.

 #### Controllers